socialecologyboku/MISO2/docs/source/index.rst

 - Comprehensive coverage of raw materials, stock-building materials, end-uses and stock dynamics, as well as end-of-life and waste flows
 - Global, country-level application from 1900 to 2016, with a spin-up period from 1820 to 1900.

-The documentation #LINK provides an overview of the software, guides on setup and usage, as well as detailed API references.
+The documentation provides an overview of the software, guides on setup and usage, as well as detailed API references.
 We give working examples of how to process this input data, run the model, and access the results.
 Input data for two countries, United States of America and United Kingdom, is provided to test the model.

 MISO2 wraps functionality from the `ODYM package <https://github.com/IndEcol/ODYM>`_ and contains a slightly modified version of the ODYM v1 release adapted to our needs.